ipfs-shipyard/ignite-metrics/docs/telemetry/CollectedData.template.md

 2. CIDs
 3. IP addresses

-Countly also calls out how they protect your data at https://support.count.ly/hc/en-us/articles/360037501372-Security-Privacy-and-Access-FAQ
+Telemetry is sent to Countly instance at `countly.ipfs.tech`.
+You can read how they protect your data at [Security, Privacy, and Access FAQ](https://support.count.ly/hc/en-us/articles/360037501372-Security-Privacy-and-Access-FAQ)

 ## What metrics data DO we collect